HL7/davinci-dtr/input/pagecontent/specification.md

 Payers **SHALL** require the DTR process to authenticate in order to retrieve resources when PHI is exchanged, and **SHOULD** required authentication in other situations.
 The app is required to register and obtain a client id to register and authenticate via SMART Backend services.

-> SMART Backend Services provides a flow that authorizes a system to connect to a FHIR server where no user needs to be involved in the authorization process, and allows systems like EHRs to easily interact with pre-authorized defined scopes of access.
-For additional information, see [SMART on FHIR Backend Services](https://build.fhir.org/ig/HL7/smart-app-launch/backend-services.html).
+[SMART on FHIR Backend Services](https://build.fhir.org/ig/HL7/smart-app-launch/backend-services.html) provides a flow that authorizes a system to connect to a FHIR server where no user needs to be involved in the authorization process, and allows systems like EHRs to easily interact with pre-authorized defined scopes of access.
+The scopes necessary are
+ - `system/questionnaire.rs`
+ - `system/valueset.rs`
+ - `system/library.rs`

+These are sufficient to invoke the DTR Questionnaire operations `$next-question` and `ValueSet/$expand`, as well as retrieval of libraries and value sets.

 NOTE: Payers must be cautious about prepopulating Questionnaires with sensitive information, because there are rare situations where a malicious application could attempt to access information that was not authorized by the EHR.